wombleton/gitlaw-nz/acts/F/Financial Reporting (Amendments to Other Enactments) Act 2013.md

 In [section YA 1][409], definition of _NZIAS 23_, replace ""approved or issued under the Financial Reporting Act 1993"" with ""in effect under the Financial Reporting Act 2013"".

-In [section YA 1][409], definition of _NZIAS 28_, replace ""approved by the Accounting Standards Review Board"" with ""in effect under the Financial Reporting Act 2013"".
+In [section YA 1][409], definition of _NZIAS 28_, replace ""approved or issued under the Financial Reporting Act 1993"" with ""in effect under the Financial Reporting Act 2013"".

-In [section YA 1][409], definition of _NZIAS 31_, replace ""approved by the Accounting Standards Review Board"" with ""in effect under the Financial Reporting Act 2013"".
+In [section YA 1][409], definition of _NZIAS 31_, replace ""approved or issued under the Financial Reporting Act 1993"" with ""in effect under the Financial Reporting Act 2013"".

 In [section YA 1][409], definition of _NZIAS 32_, replace ""approved or issued under the Financial Reporting Act 1993"" with ""in effect under the Financial Reporting Act 2013"".